sbojorge/urbantrip/README.md

 - NavBar.js
 - ContactCreateForm.js

-Thus, each existing feature in UrbanTrip was built creating, developing and reusing components.
+Thus, each existing feature in UrbanTrip was built creating, developing and reusing components.<br>
 Below I'll present and explain each of them:

 ***Home page (unauthenticated users)***

 When users navigates to the UrbanTrip's url, they arrive to the home page for unauthenticated users.
 This page corresponds to the PostsPage component.
 Three other components are nested within: the Post, the PopularProfiles and the Asset component.
 They will be explained separately later.